 Note 6 "U.S. Census, 1870, Whatcom County, The Disputed Islands," Bulletin of Whatcom Genealogical Society 1-12, photocopy available in San Juan Island Historical Museum, Friday Harbor, Washington.U.S. (return to text)

 00Note 7 U.S. General Land Office.
 "Field Notes, San Juan County," 1874, manuscript and typescript copies at San Juan County, Department of Public Works, Friday Harbor.
-In addition to mentioning McCarty, the GLO notes also refers to "Chandler's Prairie" at a location not far from McCarty's; it will now be argued, with the aid of the following set of figures, that Chandler's Prairie is identified with McCarty's friend Frank Chandler, mentioned in Note 5, above.
-The following detective work may seem tedious considering its payoff in relation to the main thesis, but such are the delights of analysis and revelation.
+In addition to mentioning McCarty, the GLO notes also refers to "Chandler's Prairie" at a location not far from McCarty's; it cannow be argued, with the aid of the following set of figures, that Chandler's Prairie is identified with McCarty's friend Frank Chandler, mentioned in Note 5, above, and like McCarty not a registered homesteader.
+The following detective work may seem tedious considering its payoff in relation to the main thesis, but such are the revelatory delights of picky analysis.

 The above figures identify the Pt.
 Caution area in three, precisely registred images (a,b aerial photo from the Web Soil Survey, 2009; c,d USGS quad sheet "Friday Harbor," 1949 base with 1989 updates in purple; and e,f USC&GS T-sheets #2230 and 2231 of 1895.
 Rectangular boxes in (a), (c), and (e) are shown magnified in (b), (d), and (f), respectively.
 Horizontal and vertical thin red lines in panel (c) are integral to the published quad sheet and indicate section lines that were originally surveyed by the GLO in 1874.
 Red crosses in panel (a) and (e) superimpose the intersection of these lines (the section corner) onto the other images.
 In panel (c) numbered red arrows (GLO-1 through 4) identify four points along the east-west section line (horizontal red line) that are specifically mentioned in the GLO Field Notes.
 Additional labels will be explained in the following text.